SBNSoftware/sbndcode/sbndcode/OpDetAnalyzer/PDSAnalyzer/README.md

 # Overview

-SBNDPDSAnalyzer is an art::analyzer that saves useful information for PDS MC/reco studies at different stages of the simulation:
+`SBNDPDSAnalyzer` is an `art::analyzer` that saves useful information for PDS MC/reco studies at different stages of the simulation:
-- Gen: MCTruth
+- Gen: `MCTruth`
-- G4: MCParticles and deposited energy
+- G4: `MCParticles` and deposited energy
-- Detsim: OpDetWaveforms
+- Detsim: `OpDetWaveforms`
-- Reco1: deconvolved waveforms, OpHits and OpFlashes
+- Reco1: deconvolved waveforms (`OpDetWaveforms`), `OpHits` and `OpFlashes`
-- Reco2: flash matchers scores (SimpleFlash and OpT0Finder) and CRUMBS score
+- Reco2: flash matchers scores (`SimpleFlash` and `OpT0Finder`) and `CRUMBS` score

-Two TTrees are created:
+Three TTrees are created:
-- PDSMapTree: Creates a tree with the optical channel IDs, position (X, Y and Z in cm) and the photon detector type (0: CoatedPMT, 1: UncoatedPMT, 2: VUV XARAPUCA and 3: VIS XARAPUCA).
+- `PDSMapTree`: Creates a tree with the optical channel IDs, position (X, Y and Z in cm) and the photon detector type (0: CoatedPMT, 1: UncoatedPMT, 2: VUV XARAPUCA and 3: VIS XARAPUCA).
-- OpAnaTree: TTree with the analysis variables (described below).
+- `OpAnaTree`: TTree with the analysis variables (described below).
 Each entry in the TTree corresponds to an event.
-- OpAnaPerTrackTree: TTree with the number of SimPhotons produced by each MC particle.
+- `OpAnaPerTrackTree`: TTree with the number of SimPhotons produced by each MC particle.
 Each entry in the TTree corresponds to one MC particle in one event.
 Requires SimPhotons (not SimPhotonsLite).

 Configuration parameters:
-- SaveMCTruth, SaveMCParticles, ...: booleans to save different data products at different stages of the simulation/reconstruction chain.
+- `SaveMCTruth`, `SaveMCParticles`, ...: booleans to save different data products at different stages of the simulation/reconstruction chain.
-- Verbosity: shows some printous while running the analyzer.
+- `Verbosity`: shows some printous while running the analyzer.
-- MakePerTrackTree: option to make a tree with the number of SimPhotons per MCParticle (OpAnaPerTrackTree).
+- `MakePerTrackTree`: option to make a tree with the number of `SimPhotons` per `MCParticle` (`OpAnaPerTrackTree`).
-- MakePDSGeoTree: option to dump the PDS mapping in a TTree (PDSMapTree)
+- `MakePDSGeoTree`: option to dump the PDS mapping in a TTree (`PDSMapTree`)
-- UseSimPhotonsLite: use SimPhotonsLite or SimPhotons (default is true, i.e. use SimPhotonsLite)
+- `UseSimPhotonsLite`: use `SimPhotonsLite` or `SimPhotons` (default is true, i.e. use `SimPhotonsLite`)
-- KeepPDGCode: specify what PDG codes will be stored in the TTree from the MCParticle list.
-If no PDGs are specified, it saves all the MCParticles (default is [], so it saves everything).
+- `KeepPDGCode`: specify what PDG codes will be stored in the TTree from the MC particles list.
+If no PDGs are specified, it saves all the MC particles (default is [], so it saves everything).
-- MCTruthOrigin: specify the MCTruth origins that will be saved.
+- `MCTruthOrigin`: specify the `MCTruth` origins that will be saved.
 Default is [1], i.e. neutrino generated events.
-- MCTruthPDG: specify the PDG codes of the candidate vertex particles for the MCTruth.
+- `MCTruthPDG`: specify the PDG codes of the candidate vertex particles for the `MCTruth`.
 Defaults is [12, -12, 14, -14], i.e. BNB neutrinos.
-- PDTypes: vector specifying the PD types for which it will save the SimPhotons (default is ["pmt_coated", "pmt_uncoated"])
+- `PDTypes`: vector specifying the PD types for which it will save the `SimPhotons` (default is ["pmt_coated", "pmt_uncoated"])

-# Variables in the TTree

 # Variables in the TTree